maryanne3/SQL12-Employee-Tracker/README.md

 # SQL12-Employee-Tracker

 ## Description
-A Back-End project which allows employers  to view and manage thier employees, thier roles and departments!
+A Back-End project which allows employers  to view and manage their employees, their roles and departments!

 ## Technologies